buildbarn/bonanza/docs/building_bb_storage.md

 git checkout eschouten/bonanza
 ```

-Be sure to run a `git diff master...` to get an idea of the kinds of
+Be sure to run a `git diff main...` to get an idea of the kinds of
 changes that had to be made to support Bonanza.

 ## Step 2: Extending your `~/.bazelrc`